-BEclear implements a stochastic gradient descent algorithm following a classic paper by Koren et al. This paper has been cited more than 9000 times.
+BEclear implements a stochastic gradient descent algorithm following a classic paper by Koren et al. This paper has been cited close to 7000 times.

 It mentions that there are two popular approaches to solve the minimization task, stochastic gradient descent and alternating least squares (ALS).